-The Code Games team created a campaign to keep the momentum going with the Traveling Innovation Icon – a statue that “visits” global offices to meet the groups driving innovation.
+In tax and accounting, the Code Games team created a campaign to keep the momentum going with a Traveling Innovation Icon that “visits” global offices to meet the groups driving innovation.

 From practicing new skills to learning how to create business cases, participants in innovation competitions experience the satisfaction of seeing their ideas come to life.
 “The Innovation Awards are one of my favorite times of the year in the company because innovation is integral to our way of thinking,” says Nancy McKinstry.